 - the mediation was started but during the mediation the FDRP decided that it was inappropriate to continue.

 So what does it mean to issue a certificate for any of the above reasons?
-The only purpose of Section 60I Certificates is that proceedings can be commenced in the Family Courts which is why some people have an single purpose motivation when starting a mediation invitation process – they just want a certificate so they can go to court.
+The only purpose of Section 60I Certificates is to enable the commencement of Family Court proceedings which is why some people have an single purpose motivation when starting a mediation invitation process – they just want a certificate so they can go to court.

 Mediation can result in resolution but it is the parents who made the decision, in the best interests of their children, not a judge.
-Creating your own agreement is far better than having a judge make decisions for your children based purely upon statutory rules and previous decisions.
-Your decisions will be based upon the love you both have for your children.
+Creating the parties own agreement is far better than having a judge make decisions for their children based purely upon statutory rules and previous decisions.